Vikingu-del/Inception-Guide/README.md

 		```
 		ENTRYPOINT ["mysqld"]
         ```
+	In our project we will be using bashscripts instead of configuration files because like this we can pas environment variables, and I kind of feel more comfortable doing so.

 7. **MAINTAINER**
 	- The MAINTAINER command in a Dockerfile allows us to specify the author or owner of the Dockerfile.